Caledonian Advanced Pilot Training

 CAA application forms (and other documents) can be downloaded from here.

-Also, although you are entitled to 4 attempts at each exam, if any attempt at an exam results in a mark below 70%, we will not sign you off for any more without further training in the classroom, which is chargeable.
+Please note that, although you are entitled to 4 attempts at each exam, if any attempts result in a mark below 60%, we will not sign you off for any more without further training in the classroom, which is chargeable.

 Yes, all the exams must be completed within 18 months from the end of the month in which the first exam is taken and, for the IR and ATPL(H), all your studies must also be completed within 18 months.